Jyothika16Tarini/Smart_JobNotifier/README.md

-# Smart_JobNotifier
+🚀 Live Job Scraping and Notification System
-This project fetches real-time job listings from multiple web sources, processes and cleans the data, and presents it through a structured HTML-based interface.
-It helps users discover relevant job opportunities efficiently while laying the groundwork for advanced job matching and recommendations.
+This project fetches real-time job listings from multiple web sources, processes and structures the data, and displays it through a user-friendly HTML interface.
+It uses KNN-based classification for skill-based categorization and is designed for future semantic matching and user recommendations.

-Features
+✨ Features
-Real-time job scraping using Python (Requests, BeautifulSoup)
+🔍 Real-time job scraping using Python (Requests, BeautifulSoup)

-Data cleaning, de-duplication, and structured job formatting
+🧹 Data cleaning and de-duplication for structured job details

-Interactive HTML interface with UI rendering for job listings
+🌐 Interactive HTML-based interface for job listings

-KNN-based job classification based on required skills and job roles
+📊 KNN-based job classification for skill-specific recommendations

-Scalable architecture for future semantic job matching using sentence embeddings
+🔮 Scalable design for semantic matching and future notifications

-Supports notification integration for recommended jobs

-Tech Stack
+🛠 Tech Stack
-Python: Requests, BeautifulSoup, Scikit-learn
+Backend: Python (Requests, BeautifulSoup, Scikit-learn)

-Frontend: HTML, CSS (basic UI rendering)
+Frontend: HTML, CSS

-Algorithms: KNN classification, (extensible to sentence embeddings)
+Machine Learning: KNN classification (extensible to sentence embeddings)

-How It Works
-Scrapes job data from real-time sources

-Cleans and structures job details (title, skills, location, etc.)

-Classifies jobs using KNN

-Displays results in an HTML-based job listing page

-Prepares for future extensions (semantic matching, recommendations)